 Then she taught me how to throw a punch.

-I don't believe that girls should be relegated to "girl power" commercials and pink toys.
+Girls should not be relegated to "girl power" commercials and pink toys.
 We're smart.
 We're creative.
 We're funny.
 Some more than others.
 Just like guys.

-For this spot we wanted to make sure that we created an inspiring message for parents of girls and boys.
+For this spot we wanted to create an inspiring message for parents of girls and boys.
 Our spot just happens to feature girls.
 Because we're awesome.
 (And smart.)
 (And funny.)
 (Etc.)

 Los Angeles has two sides, but unlike New York, no one really talks about the dark side.
 There's the flashbulbs and the Bugattis that everyone sees, but there's also the late nights, early mornings, the scraping and the clawing that happens on the way to the top.
 We wanted to show that side of LA, to say you can get there, but it's gonna take your soul.

 Working with GE is like being dragged from the arts and crafts table in elementary school to a podium to teach a physics class at MIT.
 After months of research and lots of questions, I learned enough to write some stories on the amazing research they're doing around the globe.
 Then we put those stories into a beautiful interactive website.
-GE liked it so much they made it their homepage.
+GE liked it so much they made it their homepage and then we won 2 FWAs.
 Check it out at GE.com if you want to see more.

 Fivestar Training has been the leader of basketball training for many years.
 Their alumni list is a who's who of modern basketball legends.
 Even Michael Jordan and LeBron James went through Fivestar's program.

 We created a new brand identity for Fivestar and spots with soccer legends Wayne Rooney and Alex Morgan to promote the app.